-The change in weather can result in more ants and other insects entering your home which increases the risk of insect infestation of open packages of pet food and treats.
-Proper pet food and treat storage helps preserve freshness and the nutritional quality, and also is critical to avoid common pet food pests.
+The change in weather can result in more ants and other insects entering your home, which increases the risk of insect infestation of open packages of pet food and treats.
+Proper pet food and treat storage can help preserve the nutritional quality, and is critical to avoid common pet food pests.
 Some guidelines to keep the bugs out include:

 Don’t forget that water is an essential nutrient for our dogs and cats, and they need a constant supply of fresh water in order to maintain essential body functions.
 Here are some ways to keep your pet hydrated, especially in the warm summer months: